 Current Plymouth and Brockton service stretches from Logan International Airport to Provincetown.
-There are two primary routes.
+There are three primary routes.
 The first route is between Hyannis and Provincetown.
-This route is operated 4 times daily in both directions during the summer.
 The bus makes several stops along the Outer Cape route as shown in the table below.